sorcio/wotto/README.md

 The `examples/c` directory includes a toy example implemented in C. The included [documentation](examples/c/README.md) gives some more details.

+## The `irc/` subdirectory

+The `irc/` subdirectory contains a copy of the tree from the [irc](https://github.com/aatxe/irc) crate repository.
+I applied only a minimal amount of changes.
+Check the source repository, and the [README](irc/README.md) and [LICENSE](irc/LICENSE.md) files for more information and licensing details.

 ## Contributing

 As mentioned above, wotto is not following any design and doesn't have a